 Wiring a Bathroom GFI Outlet and Light Switch

-Electrical Wiring for a Bathroom GFI Outlet with a Light Switch: Wiring Diagrams for GFI Outlets
+How do I wire a GFI outlet and switch in my bathroom?
+Electrical Wiring for a Bathroom GFI Outlet with a Light Switch: Wiring Diagrams for GFI Outlets.

 Bathroom GFI Outlet Wiring with a Light Switch